theaholtlund/instagram-analysis/README.md

 - `most_liked_posts`: Finds the accounts to which the user has given the most likes.
 - `not_following_back`: Finds users who the account follows that does not follow back.

-#### Summary report:
+#### Scripts for Summary Report:

-A summary report of all analysis outputs can be generated through the `summary_report` file, once all scripts have been executed.
+A summary report of all analysis outputs can be generated through the `generate_report` file, located in the `summary_report` directory, once all scripts have been executed.
 The report will automatically open in a browser when the script is executed.

-#### Supporting files:
+#### Shared Functionality Files:

 - `utils`: For functionality shared between scripts, such as writing to file
 - `variables`: Stores shared variables, such as file and directory names for analysis data